ucsc/site-status/fire/index.md

 **An evacuation center for UC Santa Cruz students and employees living on campus** is in the Cocoanut Grove at the Boardwalk (use entrance B), 400 Beach Street, Santa Cruz.
 Parking is in the lot adjacent to the Coconut Grove.

+Boardwalk parking is available for free to UCSC affiliates seeking evacuation-related services at the Cocoanut Grove.
+Enter the parking lot through the main Beach Street entrance, push the button, the dispenser will provide a ticket, the gate will lift, proceed into the lot.
+Take that ticket with you to the check-in station at the Cocoanut Grove and ask to have it validated.

 **Evacuation centers for the broader Santa Cruz community are open** at the following locations:

 * Santa Cruz County Fairground, 2601 E. Lake Avenue in Watsonville